Insight By: Dave Gollenberg

 CBRE: Net earnings decreased by 95% compared to the same period last year, reaching $5.1 million, primarily attributed to a 48% drop in investment sales and other capital markets-related earnings.

-Marcus & Millichap: National investment sales brokerage had a loss of $8.7 million, compared to a profit of $42.2 million in the year-prior quarter, as revenue slid nearly 60% to $163 million.
+Marcus & Millichap: Marcus reported a loss of $9.2 million, compared to a profit of $21.4 million in Q3 last year.
+Brokerage commissions fell by more than 52% to $139.8 million.

 - Federal Funds Rate: 5.25-5.5%